Cold Chain Temperature Monitoring with IoT Technology

 As a result, hurried misreading of the gauge.
 Imaginary readings are jotted down to fill in for missed readings.
 This will cause inaccurate measurements and lead to undetected spoilage.
 This practice, also known as “pencil whipping,”.

 This can compromise the integrity of the products.
 Temperature readings are recorded as soon as the products arrive.
 This is no way of knowing if the product is kept at the prescribed temperature for the entire journey.

 Four key players are responsible for the product.
 As it goes through the supply chain to its destination, such as the pharmacy.
 They include the loader, carrier, shipper, and receiver.
 These goods and the responsibility change every time it reaches a stopover point.
 And each of these players may be using his own set of a recordkeeping systems.

 These problems in cold chain temperature management are showing with new health outbreaks.

 Organizations across the cold chain, from shipping services to pharmaceutical organizations, are worried that they are selling compromised medical products to their patients.

 Brand integrity is crucial to these companies.
 Public trust important influence on public relations, profit and loss, and business viability.

-Before the IoT, there was not a solution to address this.
+Before the IoT, there was no solution to address this.
 But today, with IoT temperature sensors and automation.
-It ensures consistency, maintains quality, and ensure goods.
+It ensures consistency, maintains quality, and ensures goods.
 It is better monitored during packing, shipping, delivery, storage, and service.

 How IoT Technology Revising the Cold Chain Temperature Monitoring